 Prices include insurance and bottled water, as well as free pick up and drop off from the airport, Jimbaran, Kuta, Seminyak, Legian and Sanur.
 Other areas are quoted upon request.
 Up to date schedule, ticket prices and other details here.

-You can book a golf buggy in advance for a full day hire at Rp 800,000 – more details here.
+You can also book a golf buggy in advance for a full day hire with prices starting at 800,000 IDR – more details here.
 Note that you cannot cross the suspension bridge between Nusa Lembongan and the nearby smaller island of Nusa Ceningan with the golf buggy – only scooters are allowed to cross that bridge.